Buying Property in Singapore

 |Design, Build and Sell Scheme (DBSS) flats bought from the developer|

 (for resale applications submitted on or after 30 August 2010)

 As for the private residential development, the date starts from;

 - The date on which the Option to Purchase (OTP) the private property is exercised

 - Date of the Sale and Purchase Agreement of the private property, regardless of whether it is still under construction or ready for possession

 Loan to value (Singapore property)

-2) If you take up a loan of more than 30 years or extends past the age of 65, you can either
+-30% LTV for loan tenure of more than 30 years, or if loan extends past the age of 65